Interface#

 eth0->removeAddress(ip, 24, broadcast, true);

-// Using Address tuple
+// Using Address struct

 eth0->removeAddress(addr, true);